 Students can also participate in a shadow program with alumni during the summer to provide one-on-one direct workplace experiences.

 Your career planning should begin the day you’re admitted to SSA.
-We have our own Office of Career Services—separate from that of the University of Chicago—that offers personalized student resources, training workshops and networking events like Washington Week.
+We have our own Office of Career Services—separate from UChicago Grad—that offers personalized student resources, training workshops and networking events like Washington Week.
 One of our most popular resources is the alumni contact database containing more that 1,000 recent SSA graduates available for informational interviews.
 You should make an appointment with the Career Office soon after starting your program to begin the process of career planning.

 An SSA degree—and an SSA student—is truly exceptional.
 Learn more about the AM degree—and how it's both equivalent and different from the MSW—and why SSA grads succeed in a wide variety of roles in social work and social welfare administration and policy.
 We invite you and your organization to partner with us as a field education site or post a job for the SSA community.
 SSA is currently ranked third among the graduate schools of social work in the United States.